 Your estate is composed of everything you own, including your car, home, bank accounts, furniture and all of your personal property (i.e. jewelry, tools, all your toys, etc.).
 Your estate will also include your retirement accounts and life insurance.

 Estate planning is the process of making a plan that distributes your estate to the people and organizations that you want to receive those assets after you die.
 In other words, putting together a set of written instructions that dictates who will receive the assets in your estate after you die, what they will receive, and when they will receive them.
+Can't you see why estate planning is so important.

 It's more than just dividing up your "stuff."
 When you meet with a lawyer to design an estate plan, they will (should) help you: